RainerAtSpirit/raineratspirit.github.com/_posts/2013-11-11-testing-durandal-apps-made-easy.md

 2. You have a need to make your apps better?
 3. You don't know yet how to test a Durandal app?

-If you answered one of multiple of these questions with a yes, read on.
+If you answered one or multiple of these questions with a yes, read on.

 Hey, even you answered the last two questions with a **no** read on to see if [Grunt] can make your life easier.
 When you haven't heard of [Grunt] yet, head over to smashingmagazine for a nice [Grunt intro].